Skip to Main Content

 The discussion covered a number of important topics, including how to engage effectively and safely, and how to get the most from social media.
 Each blog has a summary at the bottom, however here are some quick highlights:

-• Join communities that align with what you're working and help you achieve your goals on the platform.
+• Join communities that align with what you're working on, and help you achieve your goals on the platform.
 These can be great places to start conversations and share your expertise.

 • Think about which platform you're using and what it can help you do.
 Sharing your content in a way that leverages the strengths of both the platform and your skills and research helps to build followings.

-• Ensure what you share is accessible to your intended audience, both technically (e.g. alt-text, captions, colours, etc.) and non-technically (e.g. formality of the language, jargon, complexity of graphics etc.)
+• Ensure what you share is accessible to your intended audience, both technically (e.g. alt-text, captions, colours, etc.) and non-technically (e.g. formality of the language, jargon, complexity of graphics, etc.)

 • Try something new!
 You may think that social media isn't for you, but you might find it's a great way to expand your reach.
 Similarly, if you've been using a platform for a while with limited success, try doing something different - change the type of content, where you share it, or how frequently you engage.